walmartlabs/concord-website/docs/api/user.md

 <a name="sync-ldap-groups-user"/>
 ## Sync LDAP groups for a User

-Sync LDAP groups for a given user.
+Synchronize LDAP groups for a given user.

 * **URI** `/api/v1/userldapgroup/sync`
 * **Method** `POST`